cysouw/diathesis/text/c06_adverbials.md

  \b.
 Ich habe meine Hose müde gekauft.
  \c.
 Ich habe meine Hose schnell gekauft.

 Adverbs, i.e. single-word adverbials that cannot function as adjectives, only allow for the modification of the predicate.
-For example, a pure adverb like *gestern* cannot describe any characteristic of the nominative subject or accusative object \Next.
+For example, a pure adverb like *gestern* cannot describe any characteristic of the nominative subject or accusative object.
+For example, in \Next. the adverb *gestern* can only refer to the action *kaufen*, not to the subject *ich* or the object *Hose*.

 \ex.
 Ich habe meine Hose gestern gekauft.